 I like nettles, when they’re managed – and grown in full view.

-Aboriginal Australians were eating native nettles, like Urtica incisa, long before settlers introduced their northern hemisphere relatives.
+The First Australians were eating native nettles, like Urtica incisa, long before settlers introduced their northern hemisphere relatives.
 So they were amongst the first to learn how to ‘grasp the nettle’, so to speak.

 Almost ten years ago, when living in Sydney, I recorded a segment on poisonous plants in the Herb Garden at the Royal Botanic Gardens.
-Amongst other things, explained how the nettle sting functions.
+Amongst other things, I explained how the nettle sting functions.
 Special stinging hairs (trichomes), break off their tips when touched, creating a needle that injects a cocktail of chemicals – acetylcholine, histamine, serotonin, moroidin and leukotrienes – causing a painful rash.

 I demonstrated that either firmly grasping or running your hands up a nettle (not downwards) you can prevent the upwards facing stings from causing harm.
 As usual, interruptions (including poor acting) guaranteed I had to repeat this action a dozen times, by which time I had so much nettle toxin on my hand it tingled for a week afterwards.